Constructing Decision Trees from Data Streams: Introduction

 More formally, if we have $d$ attributes, i.e., $x_i = (x_{i,1}, x_{i,2}, \ldots, x_{i,d})$.
 In this setting, the optimal split is the best split over all attributes.
 Let $L_q(j)$ be the misclassification rate (for classification) or the mean squared error (for regression) for the $q$-th attribute at split $j$.
 Then, the optimal split is given by

 In other words, we could find the optimal split for each attribute and then return the best split over all $d$ attributes.
 This results in an overhead factor $d$ in the space complexity.

-\paragraph{Massively parallel computation model.} In the massively parallel computation (MPC) model, $m$ observations and their labels distributed among $m^\beta$ machines.
-Each machine has memory $\tO{m^{1-\beta}}$.
+\paragraph{Massively parallel computation model.} In the massively parallel computation (MPC) model, $m$ observations and their labels distributed among $m^{1-\beta}$ machines.
+Each machine has memory $\tO{m^{\beta}}$.
 In each round, machines can communicate with all others, sending and receiving messages, and perform local computations.
 The complexity of an MPC algorithm is the number of rounds required to compute the answer.
 The MPC model is an abstraction of many distributed computing systems such as MapReduce, Hadoop, and Spark \cite{KarloffSV10}.

 We can adapt our streaming algorithms to the MPC model.
-The results are summarized below.
+The results are summarized in Figure \ref{fig:summary-mpc}.

 \paragraph{Related work and comparison to our results.} Previously, a very popular work by Domingos and Hulten \cite{DomingosH00} \footnote{Their paper was cited more than 3000 times according to Google Scholar.} proposed a decision tree learning algorithm for data streams.
 In their study, they considered the scenario where one has an infinite stream of observations where each observation is independently and identically distributed (i.i.d.).
-They quantified the number of samples required to find the optimal split.
-They also provided a bound on the probability that a sample will follow a different path in the decision tree than it would in a tree built using the entire data set.
-In their work, they also made the assumption that a sample reaches a leaf node at every level of the tree with some constant probability $p$.
+They quantified the number of samples required to find the optimal split and provided a bound on the probability that a sample will follow a different path in the decision tree than it would in a tree built using the entire data set under some assumptions.
 It is worth noting that the work of Domingos and Hulten \cite{DomingosH00} did not consider the regression problem.

-Ben-Haim and Tom-Tov \cite{Ben-HaimT10} proposed a classification decision tree learning heuristic for parallel streaming data using online histogram building that performs well in practice.
+Subsequently, various heuristics, implementations, and applications of streaming decision trees have been developed.
+Providing a comprehensive list of related work is challenging.
+Notable examples include Gomes et al. \cite{GomesBRBEPHA17}, who introduced an adaptive random forest algorithm for classification in evolving data streams.
+Additionally, C++ and Python systems \cite{BifetZFHZQHP17, Montiel2021} have been developed to implement decision trees for data streams, which have seen extensive commercial use.
+Another popular application of streaming decision trees is mining concept drift \cite{WangFYH03, CanoK22}.
+Other notable works include \cite{hulten2001mining, jin2003efficient, bifet2009new, rutkowski2014cart, bifet2017extremely, manapragada2018extremely}.